ep2p/kademlia-api/README.md

 ### NodeApi
 If you call any Node Api methods on one end through `NodeConnectionApi`. on the other end you need to receive them and call appropriate method on you KademliaNode.
-Make sure your protocol supports requests for methods available in `com.github.ep2p.kademlia.connection.NodeApi` and also `com.github.ep2p.kademlia.connection.P2PStorageApi` if you are storing data as well.
+Make sure your protocol supports requests for methods available in `com.github.ep2p.kademlia.connection.NodeApi` and also `com.github.ep2p.kademlia.connection.StorageNodeApi` if you are storing data as well.

+To make it more clear, you implement **NodeConnectionApi** for requests that are leaving the node, and **NodeApi** (or **StorageNodeApi**) for incoming requests to your node.
+A big advantage is that you can control the incoming requests, sign them, validate them, or anything you want to do with them before you pass them to Kademlia node.

 ### RoutingTable
 Notice that `RoutingTable` and its buckets are Serializable.
 So you will easily be able to write it to a file.
 When you are creating and instance of your node, you can pass a new routing table or use one from disk.